SoftSec-KAIST/SURI/README.md

 ### 2.4 Docker Images with SPEC CPU

-If you have your own SPEC CPU benchmark ISO, then you can update our Docker images to include SPEC benchmark test suites for our reliability test experiment (see XXX).
+If you have your own SPEC CPU benchmark, then you need to build additional Docker images for our reliability test experiment on SPEC CPU benchmark (see [here](#1.2.2-SPEC-Benchmark)).

 We assume that the SPEC CPU2006 image is unzipped under `./build_script/test_suite_script/spec2006_image` and SPEC CPU 2017 image is unzipped under `./build_script/test_suite_script/spec2017_image`.